SNOMED-Documents/snomed-editorial-guide/concept-inactivation.md

 For example,

 A substance or organism originally believed to be a single entity has been reclassified as two or more substances or organisms.

+For more information, see the SNOMED CT Editorial Advisory Group Confluence page, [Management of Concept Inactivation](https://confluence.ihtsdotools.org/display/editorialag/Management+of+Concept+Inactivation) for details.